 It remains essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
-When recruiting new staff, Stoke Hill Infant and Nursery School will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2020) (KCSIE).
+When recruiting new staff, Stoke Hill Junior School will continue to follow the relevant safer recruitment processes for their setting, including, as appropriate, relevant sections in part 3 of Keeping Children Safe in Education (2020) (KCSIE).

 In response to CORONAVIRUS, the Disclosure and Barring Service (DBS) has made changes to its guidance on standard and enhanced DBS ID checking to minimise the need for face-to-face contact.
-Where Stoke Hill Infant and Nursery School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 183 -188 of KCSIE.
+Where Stoke Hill Junior School are utilising volunteers, we will continue to follow the checking and risk assessment process as set out in paragraphs 183 -188 of KCSIE.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.
-Stoke Hill Infant and Nursery School will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
+Stoke Hill Junior School will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult.
 Full details can be found at paragraph 179 of KCSIE.
-Stoke Hill Infant and Nursery School will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 182 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.
+Stoke Hill Junior School will continue to consider and make referrals to the Teaching Regulation Agency (TRA) as per paragraph 182 of KCSIE and the TRA's 'Teacher misconduct advice for making a referral.
 During the coronavirus period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk Whilst acknowledging the challenge of the current National emergency, it is essential from a safeguarding perspective that any school is aware, on any given day, which staff/volunteers will be in the school or college, and that appropriate checks have been carried out, especially for anyone engaging in regulated activity.
-As such, Stoke Hill Infant and Nursery School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 164 to 173 in KCSIE.
+As such, Stoke Hill Junior School will continue to keep the single central record (SCR) up to date as outlined in paragraphs 164 to 173 in KCSIE.

-Where movement of staff within a Federation to a school that is not their normal place of work is required, schools should seek assurance from the Federation HR Manager or equivalent Senior Leader that the member of staff has received appropriate safeguarding training and all preemployment safeguarding requirements are in place.
+Where movement of staff within the Federation to a school that is not their normal place of work is required, schools should seek assurance from the Headteacher that the member of staff has received appropriate safeguarding training and all pre-employment safeguarding requirements are in place.
 They should be identified as a visitor and do not need to be recorded within the SCR.
 Upon arrival, they must have access to a copy of the receiving setting's child protection policy, confirmation of local processes and confirmation of DSL arrangements and contact details.